ClintWinter/object-oriented-design-course/README.md

 * ~~inherit meal types from an abstract superclass~~
 ```

 The 4th bullet above is struck from the list because defining requirements has nothing to do with object orientation.
-It shouldn't contain words like "abstract", "inheritance", "class" or "object", those are details we will get to later.
+It shouldn't contain words like "abstract", "inheritance", "class" or "object"--those are details we will get to later.

 ### Non-Functional Requirements